 LLC Protection for Members' Personal Debt in Virginia

-Example: John, Meghan, and Louis form an Virginia LLC to operate their website design business.
+Example: John, Meghan, and Louis form a Virginia LLC to operate their website design business.
 John, a big spender, owes $38,000 on his personal credit cards.
 When he doesn’t pay, the accounts are turned over to a collection agency which obtains a $38,000 court judgment against him.
 While the collection agency can attempt to collect on the debt from John’s personal assets, it cannot take money or property owned by the LLC.
 For example, it cannot get any of the money held in the LLC’s bank account.

-Charging Order - Exclusive Remedy
+Virginia LLCs and Charging Orders – Exclusive Remedy

 Example: The collection agency obtains a charging order from a Virginia court ordering the website design LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-Virginia’s LLC law says that the charging order is the exclusive remedy that personal creditors of Virginia LLC members have to get at an owner’s LLC interest (Virginia Code § 13.1-1041.1).Thus, unlike some states, Virginia does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-This makes Virginia a more friendly state for people who want to form LLCs to protect their assets from personal creditors.
+Virginia’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of Virginia LLC members can use to get at their LLC ownership interest.
+Thus, unlike some other states, Virginia does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+This makes Virginia a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

 The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
 It prevents personal creditors of an LLC member from being able to take over a debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
 This concern about protecting LLC members from another member's personal creditors disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the charging order remedy.

 In 2012, Virginia considered but did not enact legislation that would have broadened the rights of personal creditors of a SMLLC owner to allow them to execute directly against the SMLLC assets.
 The LLC statute in effect does not distinguish between multi-member and single-member LLCs and the remedies available to creditors.
 Thus, it appears that creditors of Virginia SMLLCs are limited to the charging order remedy described above.
 However, even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs, particularly in cases where the SMLLC owner has filed for personal bankruptcy.
 It's possible that a court in Virginia would do the same; this is an unsettled and evolving area of law.
-It is also possible that in some cases the laws of another state would be applied to a Virginia LLC--for example, where a Virginia LLC does business or owns property in another state.